EU aviation fuel taxation

-Jet engines using kerosene fuel rapidly developed after 1950.
-Wide-body aircraft and almost all helicopters fly with a turbine drive, all turbines are operated with kerosene of different specifications.
-The majority of modern passenger and freight air traffic as well as military flights take place in this way.
+Jet engines using kerosene fuel developed rapidly after 1950.
+Jet aircraft and almost all helicopters fly with a turbine drive; all turbines are operated with kerosene-based jet fuel.
+The majority of modern passenger and freight air traffic as well as military flights take place on jet aircraft.

-Small planes, meaning almost all model planes, motor gliders, private planes with typically 1 to 5 seats, almost all aerobatic and racing machines, as well as very small helicopters, usually fly with a piston engine.
-Almost all piston engines have carburettors, for which they rely on carburetor fuels, which is mostly avgas (aviation gasoline).
-In the case of hot air balloons, the LTA (Lighter than Air) flight, that is the balloon flight, generates lift by burning propane or butane, usually without a separate drive with the wind hazards.
+Light aircraft such as private planes with typically 1 to 5 seats, as well as very small helicopters, usually fly with a piston engine.
+Almost all piston engines have carburettors, for which they rely on carburettor fuels, typically avgas (aviation gasoline).

+Hot air balloons generate lift by burning propane or butane.